willhuff0/music_server/music_shared/docs/documentation.md

 Here's a tongue twister: SyncSessionWorkers manage web socket servers that mediate sync sessions.

-Sync sessions allow multiple clients signed in as the same user to play music at the same time, over the LAN this can be quite precise.
+Sync sessions allow multiple clients signed in as the same user to play music at the same time.
+Over the LAN, this can be quite precise.

-The server serves mainly as a relay to allow clients to send messages to each other.
-But some important logic is preformed in this case statement inside _onRequest.
-The 'effective' time is in the future, it is the exact time the clients should begin playback.
+The server serves mainly as a relay to allow clients to send messages to each other, but some important logic is preformed in this case statement inside _onRequest.
+The 'effective' time is in the future - it is the exact time the clients should begin playback.

 ```dart
 case 'callTimeSensitive':